 Maintenance Practices and Schedules

-Annually, measure opener force and travel limits, update battery backups, and review cycle counts to anticipate service intervals.
-Document findings.
+Annually: measure opener force and travel limits, update battery backups, review cycle counts, and document all findings.

 Hardware Wear: Springs, Rollers, and Cables

-Cables corrode, strand, or bird-cage near drums and bottom brackets; replace at the first sign of fraying or kinks.
-Verify drum set screws, cable wrap alignment, and track plumb to minimize side-loading and premature wear.
+Cables corrode or fray near drums and brackets; replace at the first sign of damage.
+Verify drum screws, cable alignment, and track plumb to prevent side-loading and premature wear.

 Opener Type, Balance, and Insulation Efficiency